St Columba’s College, St Albans

 Extra-curricular options in Senior School include everything from archery to yoga (there’s even a bike mechanics club!).
 Naturally music and sport come up trumps though.
-Music-wise there are no fewer than 12 ensembles for the boys to try out, ranging from a barbershop group to a saxophone quartet, as well as four bell choirs (one of which has toured America).
-Plus there’s an annual carol service, end of year concert, and a major music and drama production – this year’s was We Will Rock You.
+Music-wise there are no fewer than 12 ensembles for the students to try out, ranging from a barbershop group to a saxophone quartet, as well as four bell choirs (one of which has toured America).
+Plus there’s an annual carol service, end of year concert, and a major music and drama production – last year’s was We Will Rock You.

-There’s a plethora of international trips that the boys can take part in, and, being part of a wider international family, St Columba’s make a visit to the Brothers’ schools in America every year, as well as setting up exchanges between the pupils.
+There’s a plethora of international trips that the students can take part in, and, being part of a wider international family, St Columba’s make a visit to the Brothers’ schools in America every year, as well as setting up exchanges between the pupils.

-Alongside that, subject teachers run trips to various workplaces in action, and the school sets up work experience placements to give the boys a flavour of working life.
+Alongside that, subject teachers run trips to various workplaces in action, and the school sets up work experience placements to give the students a flavour of working life.
 Speakers are often invited to the school too, to talk to the Sixth Formers about what they do – George, who is giving me the tour, glows with enthusiasm about a recent one by a lawyer who had been working with Formula 1.

-The sports facilities are not extensive within the school’s modest eight-acre grounds, but there is a snazzy fitness suite which is used by Prep and Senior School boys as part of their PE lessons and, as a special privilege, testosterone-fuelled Sixth Formers are allowed to go and pump some iron in there during free periods.
-The boys also have the use the facilities at Westminster Lodge leisure centre in town, and are ferried to-and-fro by school minibus.
+The sports facilities are not extensive within the school’s modest eight-acre grounds, but there is a snazzy fitness suite which is used by Prep and Senior School pupils as part of their PE lessons and, as a special privilege, testosterone-fuelled Sixth Formers are allowed to go and pump some iron in there during free periods.
+The students also have the use the facilities at Westminster Lodge leisure centre in town, and are ferried to-and-fro by school minibus.
 Plus, of course, those new all-weather pitches will be a real game-changer once complete.

-Having said that, Columbans don’t fare badly on the sporting front… In Senior School the strongest sports are rugby, football and athletics, for which the boys have won District and County titles.
+Having said that, Columbans don’t fare badly on the sporting front… In Senior School the strongest sports are rugby, football and athletics, for which the pupils have won District and County titles.
 A number of St Columba’s rugby players are competing in Club Rugby at County level and several students are members of the Saracens Academy.

 And they are particularly hot on basketball, too, having concluded last season as the most successful independent school in national competitions and the most successful basketball school in the Hertfordshire county competitions.